School Of Energy Studies (SENSe)

 PCM integration in Building component for enhanced passive solar space-heating autonomy

 While the Construction Team of HIAL has incorporated water into building bricks, the Energy team is now working to incorporate Phase Change materials into those bricks.
-This will enhance the thermal capacity by manifolds and hence the passive solar space-heating autonomy of the upcoming buildings in Ladakh.
+This will enhance the thermal capacity of manifolds and hence the passive solar space-heating autonomy of the upcoming buildings in Ladakh.